ycm-core/YouCompleteMe/README.md

 These commands are useful for jumping around and exploring code.
-When moving the cursor, the subcommands add entries to Vim's `jumplist` so you can use `CTRL-O` to jump back to where you where before invoking the command (and `CTRL-I` to jump forward; see `:h jumplist` for details).
+When moving the cursor, the subcommands add entries to Vim's `jumplist` so you can use `CTRL-O` to jump back to where you were before invoking the command (and `CTRL-I` to jump forward; see `:h jumplist` for details).
 If there is more than one destination, the quickfix list (see `:h quickfix`) is populated with the available locations and opened to full width at the bottom of the screen.